-Parent Involvement Surveys, which request parent input on the Parent Involvement Program at their school, are made available electronically each spring on the district & school's website.
+Parent and Family Engagement Surveys, which request parent input on the Parent and Family Engagement Program at their school, are made available electronically each spring on the district & school's website.

-- Hard copy format is also provided for those without access to a computer and for those preferring a Spanish translation. - The survey is advertised through parent flyers/newsletters, parent notification, social media, and other ways by school. - The parent letter also informs parents of the availability of a computer in each school's Parent Resource Room for use in completing the survey. - Any hard copies that are completed are entered into the website.
+- Hard copy format is also provided for those without access to a computer and for those preferring a Spanish translation. - The survey is advertised through parent flyers/newsletters, parent notification, social media, and other ways by school. - The parent letter also informs parents of the availability of a computer in each school's Parent Resource Room for use in completing the survey.

-- There is a portion of the Parent Activity Evaluation Form where parents provide written suggestions for ways to improve the Parent Involvement program at their school and suggestions for future workshops. - The results are compiled by district and by school and distributed to each school for use in revising the following year's Parent Involvement Plan for planning parent activities.
+- Any hard copies that are completed are entered into the website. - There is a portion of the Parent Activity Evaluation Form where parents provide written suggestions for ways to improve the Parent and Family Engagement Program at their school and suggestions for future workshops. - The results are compiled by district and by school and distributed to each school for use in revising the following year's Parent and Family Engagement Plan for planning parent activities.

 Process to Review: The results of the surveys are shared among several groups of stakeholders, including, but not limited to, parents, school, central office employees, and community members, Local School Councils, and those attending Annual Title I meetings.
-The results of the surveys are used to review and revise parent involvement plans and components.
+The results of the surveys are used to review and revise parent and family engagement plans and components.

-LEA Technical Assistance to Schools on Parent Involvement Requirements and Best Practices for Family Engagement
+LEA Technical Assistance to Schools on Parent and Family Engagement Requirements and Best Practices for Family Engagement